Maxl94/ngx-multi-sort-table/README.md

 ~~The provied example is based on **Angular 8 and Angular Material 8**, I have not tested previous or later versions.~~ I am happy to annouce the angular 10 version of this library, special credits go to [Dominik](https://github.com/Dafnik), who made this possible.
 If you still need the angular 8 version, you can build it locally (there is a angular 8 branch) or just use version 1.9 this the latest angular 8 version.

-Client side multi sorting is not implementes yet, it might follow in the future or feel free to make a pull request.
+~~Client side multi sorting is not implementes yet, it might follow in the future or feel free to make a pull request.~~ If you need client side sorting, provide your data from a Service like in the demo.

 ## Demo
 To run the demo: